z-momeni/Genes/README.md

 -run Preprocess.py

 2- stage1:
--in First Stage.ipynb four code segments are exist. run one by one from top. the description of each segment is written in first line of that segment.
+in First Stage.ipynb four code segments are exist. run one by one from top. the description of each segment is written in first line of that segment.

 3- stage2:
--run Second stage.ipynb
+run Second stage.ipynb